eska-muc/dbvisualizer/README.md

 This can be converted into a .pdf file like this (name of the .jar file can be different):

     java -jar target/plantuml-1.2021.16-SNAPSHOT-jar-with-dependencies.jar -tpdf <path to output of dbvisualizer>

+## Simple HTML Report

+With the option -r the name of a single .html file can be specified.
+In this case a very simple HTML report on the database structure will be generated and written in the specified file.

 ## TestDBGenerator